How to Sleep When Pregnant: First Trimester

 Disclaimer - Nothing on this website is intended to be a substitute for professional medical advice, diagnosis, or treatment...
 Read More Here.

 The body goes through many changes during pregnancy; after all, during this time a human is forming from what was once a fertilized egg.
-This radical transformation demands a lot from the pregnant person, and the huge shift in hormones that go into creating a baby can result in a slew of side effects.
+This radical transformation demands a lot from the pregnant person, and the huge shift in hormones that goes into creating a baby can result in a slew of side effects.

 Throughout the first trimester, pregnant people can feel everything from exhaustion and insomnia to physical discomfort and nausea.
-To help you improve your sleep, we’ll go over reasons why your sleep might be impacted in the first trimester– and what to do about them.
+To help you improve your sleep, we’ll go over reasons why your sleep might be impacted in the first trimester and what to do about them.

 First Trimester: Sleep Positions

-Sleeping on the side
+Sleeping on Your Side

 Need more info?
 Check out our complete guide to sleeping during pregnancy.

-Sleeping on the back
+Sleeping on Your Back

 Get More Info: Potential Dangers of Back Sleeping While Pregnant

-Sleeping on the stomach
+Sleeping on Your Stomach

-Tips for Better Sleep During the First Trimester
+9 Tips for Better Sleep During the First Trimester

 There are special pregnancy pillows that you can adjust to place between your knees or to support your stomach.
 The key is to keep your lower back supported, and having a pillow between your legs at the knee level does wonders for this.